Children and Parenting Arrangements

 What happens if we go to mediation but still cannot agree on parenting arrangements?

-If you have already attended Family Dispute Resolution (FDR) with an FDR Practitioner and you have not been able to agree about arrangements for your children or the mediator does not consider your matter suitable for FDR, then the FDR Practitioner will issue you with a certificate made under section 60I of the Family Law Act.
+If you have already attended Family Dispute Resolution (FDR) with an FDR Practitioner and you have not been able to agree on arrangements for your children or the mediator does not consider your matter suitable for FDR, then the FDR Practitioner will issue you with a certificate made under section 60I of the Family Law Act 1975 (Cth).

 A section 60I certificate is required to be obtained before either party may apply to the court for a parenting order.
 A section 60I certificate demonstrates to the court that the parties have made a genuine effort to resolve their dispute by attending at mediation or FDR.
-A copy of the 60I certificate would then be attached to any parenting application made to the Family Law Courts.
+A copy of the 60I certificate would then be attached to any parenting application made to the Federal Circuit and Family Court of Australia.

-Courts are not permitted to hear a parenting case unless parties have first tried FDR, or one of the exceptions referred to above applies.
+The Court is not permitted to hear a parenting case unless parties have first tried FDR or one of the exceptions referred to above applies.

 How do courts decide who the children will live with and spend time with?

-When deciding who the children will live with and spend time with, the court applies the provisions set out in the Family Law Act.
-One of the main things the court needs to decide is what arrangements are in the childrens’ best interests.
+When deciding who the children will live with and spend time with, the court applies the provisions set out in the Family Law Act 1975 (Cth).
+When making parenting orders, the best interests of the child is the paramount consideration of the court.

 What is an Independent Childrens’ Lawyer?